Why You Might Not Need to Pay Iden Servicing Debt Collectors!

 You could get rid of debt collectors by writing off your debt.
 I’ve put together a 4 question debt calculator which will tell you if you’re eligible:

-Why are Idem Servicing Debt Collection contacting me?
+Why have Idem Servicing Debt Collection contacting you?

 Are Idem Servicing Debt Collectors credible?

 Idem Servicing manages accounts for Idem Capital which itself is part of Paragon Finance.
 The main business activity that they undertake is to service loans and credit accounts that have been purchased by Idem Capital from other financial companies.
 The company is authorised and regulated by the Financial Conduct Authority and is a member of the Credit Services Association.
 Paragon Finance are a large and profitable company with a turnover of around £100 million per annum.

 See my most popular post on how to get a refund.

 Is all this information starting to feel overwhelming?
 Don’t panic!
 I’ve put together a 4 question debt calculator so you can quickly and easily find the best solution for you.
 Answer the four questions now.

 Does this debt really belong to you?

 You should not pay the debt from Idem Servicing Debt Collectors if you don’t recognise it.
 If you don’t believe this is your debt or if the value of it is incorrect, you should ask Idem Servicing Debt Collectors to send evidence of the debt, including a full breakdown.
 You should be aware that the amount you owe is likely to be higher than the original debt, as there will be charges and interest added onto it.

 You can write to Idem Servicing Debt Collectors and request that they send you a copy of the original credit agreement.
 If they cannot provide this for you, you would not be under any obligation to pay the debt.
 There is no reason why they should not be able to provide this information to you.
 If you have already paid some of the debt, you could end up with a refund.